andlo/mycroft-skills-list-gitbook/skills/all-india-radio-skill.kalyaninagaraj.md

 ### _all-india-radio-skill.kalyaninagaraj_
 ## Description:
 Mycroft streams five to fifteen minute news bulletins from All India Radio's News Service Division website.
-For more information about the streaming service, visit its podcast page.
+For more information about the streaming service, visit its [podcast page](http://www.newsonair.nic.in/Podcast.aspx).

-This skill can play either the national news by default, in English, or the regional news by default, from Pune in Marathi.
-To change to a different language or local station, modify the skill settings at home.mycroft.ai.
+This skill can play either the national news (by default, in English), or the regional news (by default, from Pune in Marathi).
+To change to a different language or local station, modify the skill settings at [home.mycroft.ai](https://home.mycroft.ai).

 ### Platform:
  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)